Written by Eric Gockel

 “Clearing rocks from a stream…”

-Check with your support staff and anyone that interfaces with customers to see if there are any patterns of complaints or suggestions that you can implement to make their lives easier.
+Check with your support staff and anyone who interfaces with customers to see if there are any patterns of complaints or suggestions that you can implement to make their lives easier.
 You can also employ the service of a user interface (UX) designer or information architect (IA) to review your website or web app with a fresh perspective.

 Content is being added to the web every second.
-If you haven’t added content to your website in months (or years?) you risk falling behind and losing relevance.
+If you haven’t added content to your website in months (or years?), you risk falling behind and losing relevance.
 To stand out in search, and get links from other websites you constantly need to “feed the machine”.

 According to a study by HubSpot, companies that published 16+ blog posts per month got almost 3.5X more traffic than companies that published between 0 – 4 monthly posts.